 Now isn’t the time to get bogged down by periods and commas; you need to look at the big picture.
 Check your work for consistency and make sure you address some of these issues:

-• Have you effectively addressed your reader?
+- Have you effectively addressed your reader?
 You need to make it clear that your reader knows that you have exactly what he wants.
-This means that all of the features of your product or service need to have a clearly outlined benefit to the reader (see our previous blog about benefits).
+This means that all of the features of your product or service need to have a clearly outlined benefit to the reader.

 So, how can you ensure that your copy passes the 50-thousand foot level test?
 A few strategies to try:

 Know of any other strategies that can help in the final editing process?
-Leave a comment … I’m all ears.
+Leave a comment … We’re all ears.